 G Suspension: Any commercial shellfish license holder having two convictions for any State or Georgetown shellfish violation in a twelve-month period shall have his or her shellfish license suspended for a period of sixty days.
 The suspension shall be effective from the date of the second conviction.
 A third conviction in a twelve-month period will result in the loss of eligibility for any Georgetown license for three years from the date of the third conviction.
 Any recreational shellfish license holder having one conviction shall have his or her shellfish license suspended for a period of sixty days, effective from the date of conviction.
 A second conviction within twenty-four months of the first will result in the loss of eligibility for any Georgetown shellfish license for three years from the date of the second conviction.

 VI.
 Opening and Closing of Flats: The Selectmen, with the approval of the Commissioner of Marine Resources, may open and close areas for shellfish harvest.
-Upon recommendation of the Shellfish Conservation Committee and concurrence of the DMR Area Biologist that the status of the shellfish resource and other factors bearing on sound management indicate that an area should be opened or closed, the Selectmen may call a public hearing on ten days notice published in a newspaper having general circulation in Georgetown, stating the time, place, and subject matter of the hearing, and shall send a copy of the notice to the Department of Marine Resources.
+Upon recommendation of the Shellfish Conservation Committee and concurrence of the DMR Marine Resource Scientist that the status of the shellfish resource and other factors bearing on sound management indicate that an area should be opened or closed, the Selectmen may call a public hearing on ten days notice published in a newspaper having general circulation in Georgetown, stating the time, place, and subject matter of the hearing, and shall send a copy of the notice to the Department of Marine Resources.
 The decision of the Selectmen made after the hearing shall be based on findings of fact.

 VII.
 Conservation Work: The Shellfish Conservation Committee will determine the annual Conservation Work for the year at Shellfish Conservation Committee meetings in winter months, with the work planned for April or May.
 Information regarding the type of activity, the hours of activity, and the conservation work meeting time and location will be posted inside and outside of the Georgetown Town Office, and on the Town Website at least 10 days prior to the date of the conservation activity.